-ES Primary Recreation USES Secondary N/A FORM Building Placement Development is limited to non-intrusive enhancements designed to provide public access.
-These are limited to access drives, parking areas, parks, shelters, trails or related uses upon a determination that the environmental integrity of the area can be protected.
-F Building Character N/A Building Height N/A Landscape Preservation of existing features, including hilltops, hillsides, steep slopes, riparian corridors, fence rows, forested areas, and specimen trees.
-SITE DESIGN Amenities Canoe launches, trails, shelters, etc. The Harpeth River is intended to have a public edge that is physically and visually accessible to the public through a greenway network that extends north to south along the river.
+ES Primary Recreation ISN Secondary N/A FORM Building Placement Development is limited to non-intrusive enhancements designed to provide public access.
+These are limited to access drives, parking areas, parks, shelters, trails or related uses upon a determination that the environmental integrity of the area can be protected. Ĭ. Building Character N/A Building Height N/A SITE DESIGN Landscape Preservation of existing features, including hilltops, hillsides, steep slopes, stream banks, riparian corridors, tree rows, forested areas, and specimen trees.
+Amenities Canoe launches, trails, shelters, etc. The Harpeth River is intended to have a public edge that is physically and visually accessible to the public through a greenway network that extends north to south along the river.
 The purpose is to provide environmental educational opportunities, points for passive recreation, small informal gatherings and scenic vistas.
+Selective clearing may be allowed to provide for these amenities.
 Access Internal streets should be designed and limited to minimize the impact on existing environmental features.
 Parking Parking may be provided, with limited impact to the conservation areas.
-TRANSPORTATION Vehicular New streets should be limited to essential connections and should be designed per the Corridor Character Matrix and Connect Franklin.
-Bicycle and Pedestrian A coordinated pedestrian system should be provided throughout the area and in new developments.
-New developments should provide connections between uses on the site and between the site and adjacent properties and rights-of-way.
-Bicycle, multi-use path, and pedestrian connections should be designed and provided per the Corridor Character Matrix, Connect Franklin, and the Parks Master Plan.
+Z Vehicular New streets should be limited to essential connections and should be designed per the Corridor Character Matrix and Connect Franklin.
+TRANSPORTATION Bicycle and Pedestrian A coordinated pedestrian system should be provided that will connect the entire conservation design concept throughout the city.
+New development should provide pedestrian connections and trails throughout its conservation areas.
+These trails should provide connections to other conservation areas and trails, adjacent uses/properties, and streets.
+Bicycle, multi-use path, and pedestrian connections should be designed and provided per the Corridor Character Matrix, Connect Franklin, the Parks Master Plan, and this Plan.
 Transit N/A

 The Conservation Subdivision design concept supports primarily single-family residential development that clusters lots and infrastructure and sets aside a substantial amount of property as permanently protected open space in its natural state.
 New development should preserve a minimum of 50 percent open space, strategically targeted toward scenic vistas, greenways, pastures, trails, woodlands, or other uses that maintain scenic character, protect habitat value, and contribute to the quality of life for residents.

-These areas generally have higher quantities of environmental resources in rural areas or along the periphery of the City and are desired to be preserved.
+These areas generally have higher quantities of environmental resources in rural areas or along the periphery of the City that are desired to be preserved.
 Less dense development, planned with large, contiguous tracts of open space to be retained in perpetuity, is expected in these locations.

 "...OPEN SPACE

 SHOULD BE MASTER

 PLANNED IN LARGE,

 CONTIGUOUS TRACTS

 AND RETAINED IN

 PERPETUITY AS SCENIC

 VISTAS, GREENWAYS,

 PASTURES, TRAILS,

 WOODLANDS...."